LeonidasVarveropoulos/robot-frc/README.md

 #### realsense-ros

 First, **only if you have the physical cameras**, install the necessary dependencies by following the instructions on the [realsense repository](https://github.com/IntelRealSense/realsense-ros).
 Afterwards, change the directory to the sub-repository.
-Then initialize and update the repository, instead of cloning it, into the directory as the normal instruction specify.
+Then initialize and update the repository, instead of cloning it, into the directory as the normal instructions specify.

 ```
 cd robot-frc/src/realsense-ros